meshery/meshery/docs/pages/project/contributing/contributing-docs.md

 So, you need to follow either of the two steps to resolve this problem;
   - Install the required Ruby version by using `rvm` or by any means given above
-  - If you're unable to install the required Ruby version, then manually configure the `Gemfile` as below;
+  - If you're unable to install the required Ruby version, then manually configure the `Gemfile` as below:
   ```
   source "https://rubygems.org"
   ruby '2.7.1' //to any version you have installed
   ```
-  Automatically the `Gemfile.lock` will update once the `make site` is given (for Windows, run `bundle exec jekyll serve` alongside `make site`)
+  Automatically the `Gemfile.lock` will update once the `make site` is given (for Windows, run `bundle exec jekyll serve` if WSL2 isn't present)

 **WARNING: If you have followed the second step then please don't commit the changes made on `Gemfile` and `Gemfile.lock` in your branch to preserve integrity, else the CI action will fail to generate the site preview during PR**.